Skip to content

 These instructions apply to the entire repository.

-• RevoGrid core source in revogrid/
+• RevoGrid core source in revogrid/ (git submodule)

-• RevoGrid Pro plugin source in release/plugins/
+• RevoGrid Pro plugin source in packages/pro/plugins/

-• Portal and documentation source in src/
+• Portal and documentation source in packages/portal/src/

-• Framework example components in src/components/
+• Framework example components in packages/portal/src/components/

 Source Of Truth